msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

    of code that draws the top middle window (lines 69--78).
    What do you notice about these two sections of code?

-It might not surprise you that the sections of code are so similar.
+Maybe you aren't surprised that the sections of code are so similar.
 The house and the door are both colored rectangles, and the two windows are both colored squares, so you might expect code to draw them would be almost the same.